schollmeyer-j-dan/Schollmeyer_Dan_ClayBrewing_CaseStudy/Schollmeyer_Dan_ClayBrewing_CaseStudy/readme.md

 Clay Brewing Management System Objective: Inventory management system for a brewery

 [Case Study Rubric](https://docs.google.com/document/d/1O7AGv8L45iEWtyzFRXaKQKXdCE8jD0ci3aecPGFQt-0/edit)
-Estimated completion: 53%
+Estimated completion: 60%

 TODO::User Stories.

 Stories:
-[] As a brewer I would like to be able to reduce inventory amounts so that our inventory is up-to-date.
+[] As a user I would like to be able to reduce inventory amounts so that our inventory is up-to-date.
-[] As a supply manager I would like to be able to increase inventory so that our inventory is up-to-date.
+[] As a user I would like to be able to increase inventory so that our inventory is up-to-date.
-[] As a brewer I would like to be able to review inventory so that I know which beer we have supplies on hand for.
+[] As a user I would like to be able to review inventory so that I know which beer we have supplies on hand for.
-[] As a supply manager I would like to review inventory so that I know when to re-order supplies.
+[] As a user I would like to review inventory so that I know when to re-order supplies.

 Daily Progress:
+4/25:
+    todo for today:
+        get update fixed
+        navbar
+        validation
+        Tech Stack Diagram
+        Schema Diagram
+        update rubric to determine remaining priorities 4/24:
+    Implemented Create/Delete for Ingredient.
+    Began implementation of update, currently adding new item rather than updating current item 4/22:
+    Got data.dql working on initial run (was previously only working after second run)

 4/20:
     Updated model (column name issue) to get table create working in database Updated HTML pages/buttons for navigation (should be moved to navbar in future)